Products featured on Pianodao are selected for review by ANDREW EALES.

 These three additional pieces nicely round off the collection, the first two in particular offering a slightly different (and more difficult) style to the rest of the album.

 Overall, the style is the now-familiar “new classical” genre popularised by Einaudi and others.
 Here we find pattern-based pieces which are evocative, painting moody reflections and ambient tones.

 That said, Hauschka at times flirts with more voluptuous dissonances than Einaudi allows himself, as in Ghosts, one of the more affecting pieces here.
 And over the course of this album, it’s fair to say that the composer’s own unique musical personality shines through.

 Although not simplified, these pieces are all fairly easy to play, and would suit intermediate players.

-Those at around UK Grades 3-4 would find them technically accessible, although the length of each piece might come as a daunting surprise until the players spots the degree of repetition.
+Those from around UK Grades 5 would find them technically accessible, although the length of each piece might come as a daunting surprise until the players spots the degree of repetition.

 Comparing the scores with the recording, they are certainly accurate other than the fact that some recordings include additional electronic elements.